NathanHerr/BSc-Mechatronic-Engineering-Undergrad-Thesis/README.md

 # BSc-Mechatronic-Engineering-Undergrad-Thesis

-This repository will contain all the relevant information for my undergrad thesis.
+This repository contain all the relevant data, code and figures for my undergrad thesis.